citp/privacy-policy-historical/f/fo/for/forbes.com.md

 #### Control of Your Information

-Registered users may change the information stored in their member profile such as e-mail address, zip code, country, title and industry, and they may elect to stop receiving newsletters or marketing material from Forbes.com or on behalf of external third party business partners.
-Users may choose to stop receiving such communications at any time by visiting the "Member Profile" page at <http://www.forbes.com/membership/editprofile.jhtml>, or by following instructions at the end of any such e-mail received.
+Registered users may change the information stored in their member profile such as image, full name, e-mail address, password, location, country and the topics and contributors they are following, and they may elect to stop receiving marketing material from Forbes.com or on behalf of external third party business partners.
+Users may choose to stop receiving such communications at any time by visiting their member profile page at <http://blogs.forbes.com/account/>, or by following instructions at the end of any such e-mail received.

 You may also request to delete your personal account if you wish to do so.
 Please email us at the contact information included below.
 We will respond to your request within 30 business days.